LibreTexts/ngshare/api-specifications.md

 The method to use is specified in each API entry point below

 ### Response
-When client is not authenticaed (e.g. not logged in), server will return HTTP 301 and redirect user to log in page
+When client is not authenticaed (e.g. not logged in), server will return HTTP 401 Unauthorized

 When client is authenticated, server will return 200 and a JSON object (specified below).
 * When success, the response will be `{"success": true, ...}`, where "`...`" contains extra information